 However, they are not aware of the consequences of their actions.
 Drinking alcohol or smoking weed from a young age may create several lifelong problems as a teen grows older.
-Alcohol and tobacco consumption from a young age may have several negative effects on a person’s health.
-While some teenagers realize the ill effects of drug abuse at an early age and don’t fall prey to teen drug addiction, others develop a dependency on them.
+Teens become so habitual that parents can’t even know that their child has smoke weed or not.
+Alcohol and tobacco consumption from a young age may have several negative effects of drugs on the teenage brain.
+It is very important to educate kids on drugs, to make teenagers realize the ill effects of drug abuse at an early age and don’t fall prey to teen drug addiction, others develop a dependency on them.

 There are several reasons students are likely to indulge in drug abuse, like peer pressure or social influence.
-Some students also resort to consuming drugs to deal with mental health issues like depression, anxiety, trauma, etc. Sometimes, the tremendous academic and performance pressure causes them to use drugs as an escape mechanism.
+Some students also resort to consuming drugs to deal with mental health issues like depression, anxiety, trauma, etc. Sometimes, the tremendous academic and performance pressure causes teens to use drugs as an escape mechanism.
 Studies have also revealed that teens get about smoking and drinking from television shows, music, and movies.
 Many adolescents visiting parties and concerts drink or smoke to appear cool and fit in.

-- Binge drinking and teen alcohol use pose some serious threats and challenges to Los Angeles teenagers.
+5. Binge drinking and teen alcohol use pose some serious threats and challenges to Los Angeles teenagers.
 Binge drinking refers to the act of consuming multiple bottles of alcohol at a time, which leads to becoming extremely drunk.
 There are many risks associated with binge drinking, some of the most common being alcohol poisoning, injuries caused by falling or drowning, having unprotected sex that might lead to sexually transmitted diseases, indulging in violence, brain, liver, and heart damage, and even suicidal thoughts.
-We offer an industry-leading Los Angeles teen alcohol treatment program, which will provide structure and therapy for your teen struggling with alcohol issues.
+We offer an industry-leading Los Angeles teen alcohol addiction treatment program, which will provide structure and therapy for your teen struggling with alcohol issues.

 Some Common Drugs That Teenagers Consume

-- Tobacco products: These are the most common kind of drugs that teenagers resort to.
+- Tobacco Products: These are the most common kind of drugs that teenagers resort to.
 Products like cigars, cigarettes, and chewing tobacco are also easily accessible to them through family members, older friends, or stealing.